 The growing evidence of empirical research has established that wilderness treatment programs are effective and are successful in helping struggling adolescents.

-OBHIC sponsored the creation of the Outdoor Behavioral Healthcare Research Cooperative (OBHRC) which is responsible for facilitating research on the Outdoor Behavioral Healthcare industry.
+OBH Council sponsored the creation of the Outdoor Behavioral Healthcare Research Cooperative (OBHRC) which is responsible for facilitating research on the Outdoor Behavioral Healthcare field.

 What Is The Outdoor Behavioral Healthcare Research Cooperative (OBHRC)?

 The purpose of the Outdoor Behavioral Healthcare Research Cooperative (OBHRC) is to carry out comprehensive research and to provide credible, objective information to the industry.
 The information developed by the research cooperative is subjected to rigorous evaluation by the OBHRC Technical Review Committee and the External Peer Review Committee in order to insure its accuracy and objectivity before publication in journals and other publications.

 The OBHRC plan of work is guided by a “steering committee” of representatives from each OBH Council member program and faculty from UNH, and the work is funded by the OBH Council.
 The OBHRC Steering Committee meets regularly to hear progress reports and provide additional feedback and guidance as needed.

 To obtain copies of numerous research studies conducted on our field visit the OBHRC Publications website

 For information on Outdoor Behavioral Healthcare research, contact:

 Michael Gass, Research Director, OBHRC, University of New Hampshire - firstname.lastname@example.org

 Neal Christensen, Co-Chair, OBH Council Research Committee – email@example.com